Azure/computer-vision-nextjs-webapp/README.md

 git clone git@github.com:ralphr123/cn-app.git
 ```

 Once cloned, navigate to the root of the repo in your terminal.
-To preserve saved environment variables, it's important that this terminal stay open for the duration of the deployment.
+To preserve saved environment variables, it's important that this terminal window stay open for the duration of the deployment.

 ## Define Environment Variables